maxim/bootswatch-rails/README.md

 that does most of the work converting less to scss.
 If you want to contribute a fix that's easily automatable and you know ruby, please add a processor to the converter.

+Note on 3.0.0 conversion: This was converted using a simple grunt task in the [bootswatch-scss](https://github.com/log0ymxm/bootswatch-scss) repo.

 ## Credits